thinkshout/feeding-texas/_press/2014/12/Freedom-From-Want.md

 ---
 layout: press
-title: Op-Ed - Freedom from want, for all Texans
+title: Op-Ed Submission - Freedom from want, for all Texans
 pullquote: It’s not right that such want should exist in a state as wealthy as Texas, a state so blessed with agricultural abundance.
 attribution: Celia Cole
 tweet: Op-Ed - Freedom from want, for all Texans